kubeshop/botkube-docs/docs/usage/event-notifications.md

 ### View Botkube configuration

-Run `@Botkube config` message from the configured channel where Botkube is added.
+Run `@Botkube show config` message from the configured channel where Botkube is added.
 The bot will reply to you with the configuration with which the controller is running.

 To see how to update the configuration, see the [Updating the configuration](../configuration/index.md#updating-the-configuration) section in the Configuration document.